meilisearch/documentation/reference/api/settings.md

 ## Faceting

-In Meilisearch, facets are a specific use-case of filters.
-This route allows you to define the maximum value returned for all facets.
+With Meilisearch, you can create [faceted search interfaces](/learn/advanced/filtering_and_faceted_search.md#faceted-search).
+This setting allows you to define the maximum number of values returned by the `facets` search parameter.

 To learn more about filtering and faceting, refer to our [dedicated guide](/learn/advanced/filtering_and_faceted_search.md).